flowchart TD

 3 The Philosophy of Machine Intelligence

 The question of whether machines can think is older than the digital computer itself, and it remains stubbornly unresolved even as large language models produce text that many readers cannot distinguish from human writing.
 This chapter examines the conceptual foundations beneath that question.
 It asks what we mean by intelligence, surveys the major thought experiments and arguments that have shaped the debate, and shows how these decades old disputes structure current arguments about whether systems such as GPT, Claude, and Gemini understand anything at all.
-The goal is not to settle the matter but to give you the conceptual vocabulary to reason about it carefully.
+The goal is not to settle the matter but to give you the conceptual vocabulary to reason about it carefully, to recognize which disputes are verbal and which are substantive, and to identify what would actually count as evidence either way.

 3.1 1.
 What Intelligence Means and Why It Resists Definition